Key Pair Authentication

-The HTTP request delivered at last contains at least two headers: Date/X-Date and Authorization.
-More headers in a request are also workable.
+The eventually delivered HTTP request contains at least two headers:

-The value of X-Date header is the time constructed by HTTP request in GMT, for example: Mon, 19 Mar 2018 12:08:40 GMT.
-The value for timeout is 15 minutes.
+X-Date header is the construction time of the HTTP request in GMT format, such as Mon, 19 Mar 2018 12:08:40 GMT.
+It will time out in 15 minutes.

 Authorization: hmac id="secret_id", algorithm="hmac-sha1", headers="date source", signature="Base64(HMAC-SHA1(signing_str, secret_key))".

-hmac: A fixed part used to indicate the computing method.
+hmac is fixed and used to indicate the calculation method.

-headers: Refer to headers that involve in signature computing, sorting by the order of actual calculation.
+headers refers to headers involved in signature calculation and are sorted by the order in actual calculation.

-A signature has 2 parts and is calculated by the specified encryption algorithm.
-Take hmac-sha1 algorithm as an example:
+A signature consists of two parts and is calculated by the specified encryption algorithm.
+The following uses the HMAC-SHA1 algorithm as an example:

-First generate the signature content, which consists of custom headers.
-It is recommended to include date at least in the header.
-But you can also include more headers.
+First, generate the signature content composed of custom headers.
+You are recommended to at least include

 Headers are converted according to the following requirements and then sorted in sequence: